 People with COVID-19 can spread the virus to others.
-If you test positive for COVID-19, even if you are vaccinated or never have symptoms, isolate as soon as you receive your test result and then notify your close contacts.
-Isolation means staying home and away from other people – including the people who live with you – for at least 5 days.
-The state of Vermont has adopted the CDC guidance on isolation and quarantine with additional guidance around recommended testing.
+If you test positive for COVID-19, even if you are vaccinated or never have symptoms, isolate as soon as you receive your test result.
+Isolation means staying home and away from other people – including the people who live with you – for at least 5 days from the date of your positive test or the start of your symptoms, whichever is earlier.

 This guidance does not apply to health care workers.